 Make sure that you have subscribed to them!

 - The Subscribe box opens which shows you the default folders to which you are already subscribed.
-In this example, only the ‘Test’ folder is remaining to subscribe.

 - Click OK when finished.